Why it is important:

 Should I time the market?

 We all know the first rule of investing – buy low and sell high.
-Due to the emotional nature of investing, many end up doing the opposite of this.
-When we look at our accounts and see how much money we have lost, and then are bombarded with news reports in the midst of a crisis, fear sets in and can easily take over an investors strategy.
+Due to the emotional nature of investing, many end up doing the opposite of this by trying to time the stock market.
+When we look at our accounts and see how much money we lost, and then are bombarded with news reports in the midst of a crisis, fear can hijack a sound investing strategy.

-As a result, many investors that base their investing decisions on emotion end up selling near the bottom of the market.
-As the recovery sets in, overconfidence builds and a different fear – fear of missing out takes over and emotional investors buy back in near the market top.
-The cycle repeats, and as a result, regular investors historically underperform stock market index returns.
+Investors that base their investing decisions on emotion end up selling near the bottom of the market.
+As the recovery sets in, overconfidence builds and fear of missing out takes over, causing emotional investors to buy near the market top.
+The cycle repeats, and as a result, the majority of individual investors historically underperform stock market index returns.

+Don’t be an emotional investor.
 By the time you’ve heard about the news, so has everyone else and you can bet that it is already priced into your investments.
-So take a deep breath and do the logical thing – stay the course.
-If you’ve prepared, diversified your investments properly and invested according to your time horizon already, you have nothing to worry about.
+So take a deep breath and stay the course.
+If you’ve prepared, diversified your investments and invested according to your time horizon, you have nothing to worry about.

 Implementation